Collection of terms and definitions related to ShipStation's integrated partners.

 For some channels, tokens will expire and have to be refreshed.
 When this occurs, in most cases you will need to reconfigure your store connection in ShipStation.
 Review the specific article for your selling channel in the Integrations Help Guide if you need further information.

-- Value-Added Tax (VAT)
+Value-Added Tax (VAT)

 Value-Added Tax - also known as a goods and services tax (GST) - is a consumption tax based on the value of goods and implemented as a destination-based tax.
 VAT usually comes into play when shipping internationally to countries that charge customs fees and taxes to recipients on imported goods.
 VAT may be recovered for commercial shipments only by a VAT registered recipient; VAT ranges from 5% to 25% depending upon country.
-VAT is generally charged only in the European Union, China, Mexico, and Thailand.

-- Warehouse Management System (WMS)
+Warehouse Management System (WMS)

 Software that supports day-to-day operations in a warehouse.
 Controls movement of goods and processes including receiving, tracking, picking, packing, and shipping.

-- Customer Emails
+Customer Emails

-- Customer Phone Numbers
+Customer Phone Numbers

-ShipStation will import the customer phone number.
+ShipStation will import the customer phone number with the order data.

-- Discounts
+Discounts

 ShipStation will import discount and coupon information for the order.

-- Identifies Gift Orders
+Identifies Gift Orders

-- Internal Notes
+Internal Notes

-- Item Images
+Item Images

 ShipStation will import an image URL for each line item in the order.
+These images will appear as thumbnails in your Order Details and can be included in email notifications and packing slips.

-- Item Options
+Item Options

 ShipStation will import item options (such as color or size) for each line item in the order.
+This data will appear in your Order Details and can be included in customer emails and packing slips.

-- Item Warehouse Location
+Item Warehouse Location

 ShipStation will import a product stock location for each line item in the order.

-- Item Weight
+Item Weight

 ShipStation will import the weight for each line item in the order.

-- Notes from Buyer
+Notes from Buyer

-- Order Weight
+Order Weight

-- Payment Method
+Payment Method

 ShipStation will import the payment method used to pay for the order.

-- Requested Service
+Requested Service

-- Carrier Insurance
+Carrier Insurance

-- Domestic Shipping
+Domestic Shipping

-- Electronic Customs Submission
+Electronic Customs Submission

-- End of Day (Electronic)
+End of Day (Electronic)

-ShipStation can perform an End of Day process for the carrier and submits the shipment information electronically.
-The End of Day process can be mandatory or optional, based on the carrier and your account with them.
-A printable file may or may not be available, see the End of Day (PDF).
+ShipStation can close the day's shipments for the carrier and submit the manifest electronically.
+The End of Day process may be mandatory or optional, based on the carrier and your account with them.
+A printable file may or may not be available when submitted electronically - see End of Day (PDF).

-- End of Day (PDF)
+End of Day (PDF)

-ShipStation can perform an End of Day process for the carrier and creates an End of Day PDF file that can be printed and provided to the carrier.
-The End of Day process can be mandatory or optional, based on the carrier and your account with them.
-The file may or may not be submitted electronically, see End of Day (Electronic).
+ShipStation can close the day's shipments for the carrier and create a printable PDF of the manifest to provide to the carrier.
+The End of Day process may be mandatory or optional, based on the carrier and your account with them.
+The file may or may not be submitted electronically - see End of Day (Electronic).

-- Estimated Rates
+Estimated Rates

 ShipStation will display estimated shipping rates for the carrier based on the connected account information and shipment details.

-- International Shipping
+International Shipping

-- Label Branding
+Label Branding

-- Label Messages
+Label Messages

-- Multi-package Shipping
+Multi-package Shipping

-- Multiple Accounts
+Multiple Accounts

-- Return Labels
+Return Labels

-- Tracking
+Tracking

 Shipping labels created for this carrier will include a tracking number that can be used to view the shipment status on the carrier's tracking website.
 Tracking may not be available for all shipping services.